EECS150/asic_labs_sp22/lab5/spec.md

 database from the latest PAR flow.
 This will help us to avoid re-running the entire flow.
 To see all the reporting commands, type `help report*` in the Innovus shell and read through the options available to you.

+## Checkoff 2: Innovus Commands
+Explain the PAR flow, or ask some questions about any steps you don't understand.

 ---
 ## Question 3: Innovus Reports